vuw-research-computing/raapoi-docs/docs/usersub/vpn-alts.md

 ```

 You then just leave a tab of your command line open on this, and in a different tab connect to Raapoi.

+If this doesn't work for you, ogten due to the difficulty in resolving the QT5 dependancies on macOS silicon you could try [Alternative Openconnect-sso](vpn-alts2.md)